How the Internet of Things will change the contact centre | Connect

 This also feeds into CX.
 By analysing how products and services are being used, improvements can be developed to tailor them to individual groups and their needs.

-How does IoT work in practice?
+How does IoT (Internet of Things) work in practice?

 Here’s a sample conversation between a vulnerable customer and a utility company.
 The customer presses their IoT Help button and is automatically connected to a self-service voice automation tool: